Advertiser Type: Standard

 Thank you for taking your time reading through this post.
 We are looking for genuine homes for our gorgeous pups and hope to see you at our home viewings.

-The fact that you’re considering adopting, or buying a new puppy or dog is an important decision and one that should not be taken lightly.
-Your new pet will solely rely on you in many ways, so it's important that you’re 100% committed before hand.
-You can do further reading about caring for dogs and their wellbeing in our pet advice section.
-You can also find out more information about the Maltese Terrier dog breed by visiting the Maltese Terrier Dog Breed Information.
+Adopting, or buying a new puppy or dog is an important decision and big responsibility.
+As an owner, you will solely responsible for the welfare of your new pet and will also be financially committed.
+Before you decide to buy or adopt you must ensure that you’re 100% committed beforehand.
+For further information on caring for puppies and dogs, please visit our pet advice section.
+You can also find out more information about the Maltese breed by visiting the Maltese Dog Breed Information.

 Mypetzilla conducts various checks on advertisers on this site, but are unable to confirm that all are genuine.
 So please make sure you visit the advertiser at their home and verify this yourself.